insukcho/SimpleSpringWorld/README.md

 ## Instructions to install and configure prerequisites or dependencies
 ### For Windows user
 1) Internet should be able to access
-2) JVM 8 should be installed and add JVM\bin folder in ‘path’ on your system variable
+2) JDK 8 should be installed and add JVM\bin folder in ‘path’ on your system variable (http://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html)
+[notice] It is fully tested with JDK 1.8.0_91
+3) Open command prompt and type `javac -version', check your JDK 8 is in the path, correctly

 ## Instructions to create and initialize the database
 This project use HSQL, embedded in-memory DB, so, don’t need to install any database.
 When you run this app, database will be initialized by itself using `techtrial\src\main\resources\data.sql`.